- Upcoming Events

 Join the Windhorse staff during their monthly discussions and trainings on topics relating to the work of Windhorse.
 Open to the entire Windhorse community.
 2nd Wednesday of the month, 9:30-11am.
 You are also welcome to attend the 30-minute guided meditation from 9-9:30am.

-This is where Windhorse falls down the most – for families that don’t have extraordinary resources – as there comes a time, no matter how well everyone is working together, that the family has to stop the program.
-We have improved our skills over the years at transitioning someone into other services.
-When we use the financial aid pool, this is where it is best leveraged, to extend someone’s stay with us.
-At the reduced team end of a program, six more months can make a huge difference for everyone; client, family, clinicians, staff.
+In speaking with referring institutions, I sometimes learn of new programs or funding for programs that are good next steps for WIMH alumni.
+Recently, I called someone who had left Windhorse two years ago to let her know of a new option.
+She was excited and I enjoyed catching up with her.
+The exchange renewed my awareness that for families that don’t have extraordinary resources there comes a time, no matter how well everyone is working together, when the family has to stop our program.
+We have improved our skills at transitioning someone into other services.
+However, if we can keep someone, we try to because the relationships are rich and the progress accelerated.
+This is where the financial aid pool is best leveraged – to extend someone’s stay with us.
+At the reduced-team end of a program, six more months can make a huge difference for everyone; client, family, clinicians, staff.
+If you are thinking of contributing to Windhorse, this is where your funds will go, to help us support families in a non-disrupted ending of services.

 211 North Street, Suite 1